 - Potential distractions or other contributing factors

-Your car accident report is a key piece of evidence, so our team will obtain this document with all possible speed.
-We can also help you compile additional evidence in an effort to prove the at-fault driver owes you financial compensation.
+Your car wreck report is a key piece of evidence, so our team will obtain this document on your behalf.

-Your Medical Records Tell the Story of Your Injuries
+Your Medical Records Prove the Severity of Your Condition

-The car accident lawyer who represents you in Shelby will help you compile and organize the abundance of medical records and bills that typically follow a car accident.
+Your Shelby car accident lawyer will compile and organize medical records and bills that typically follow a car wreck.
 The compilation of your medical records helps us define the cost of your:

 - Emergency medical care